 Whenever you choose to work with an organization promising to help you with your debt, be sure to understand the effect of their programs on your future credit rating, your wallet, and your finances generally.
 Be sure to get a written explanation of all involved fees and to confirm the agency is licensed by Connecticut’s Department of Banking, such as Money Fit and its parent company, Debt Reduction Services.
 Don’t be shy when asking about fees and promised results.
 This is, after all, your own money, and you want to improve your financial situation, not make it worse.

 We provide debt relief to all Connecticut Residents.
-If you’re from a city listed above you can read detailed information as to the statistics behind why debt relief is needed by many individuals in your area.
-Remember, you are not alone in your goal to live debt free!
+If you’re from one of the cities listed above you can read detailed information as to the statistics behind why debt relief is needed by many individuals in your area.
+Remember, you are not alone in your goal to live debt-free!